ibm-cloud-docs/overview/data-residency.md

 - Global services control planes locations are indicated in [Global platform services](/docs/overview?topic=overview-zero-downtime#global-platform).

 For a complete list of data attributes that are stored and processed by each single {{site.data.keyword.cloud_notm}} service you can refer to the documentation of the API of each service in the [API and SDK reference library](https://cloud.ibm.com/docs?tab=api-docs).

+All data in transit is encrypted.
+Only TLS 1.2 and 1.3 are supported in {{site.data.keyword.cloud_notm}} with TLS 1.1 and below explicitly disabled to prevent downgrading to a vulnerable version of the protocol.

 {{site.data.keyword.cloud_notm}} data privacy processing processes and procedures are documented within the {{site.data.keyword.cloud_notm}} DPA.
 This Data Processing Addendum (DPA) and its applicable DPA Exhibits apply to the Processing of Personal Data by {{site.data.keyword.cloud_notm}} on behalf of Client (Client Personal Data).
 The processing of Personal Data is subject to the General Data Protection Regulation 2016/679 (GDPR).
 It is also subject to any other data protection laws that are identified at [Data Protection Laws](https://www.ibm.com/support/customer/csol/terms/?id=DPA-DPL&lc=en){: external} in order to provide services (Services) according to the Agreement between Client and {{site.data.keyword.cloud_notm}}.
 The {{site.data.keyword.cloud_notm}} DPA can be found at [Data Processing Addendum](https://www.ibm.com/support/customer/csol/terms/?id=Z126-7870&lc=en){: external}.